AshleyRoll/crc_cpp/README.md

 Then just use it like any other one.

-If the reverse parameter is `false`, the bits are rotated through the register MSG to LSB (rotate left).
+If the reverse parameter is `false`, the bits are rotated through the register MSB to LSB (rotate left).
 If it is `true` the reverse happens and bits are shifted through LSB to MSB (rotate right).

 # Limitations